 - Find a Film or Music

 - Copyright and Technical Information

 - DVD to Streaming Service

 If there is a film that you would like to use in your class but you don’t have a copy, contact the Library’s Media Technician with information below.
 If the film is already in the Library collection, we can set it aside for you on your requested dates.
-If the film is for an online course, we can often provide you with a steaming version of the film.
+If you require a streaming version of the film, please contact the Media Technician.
 Please send us your requests at least two weeks before the date they are needed – we may not be able to fill requests sent after that.

 For titles the library does not already own, we may be able to purchase a copy or borrow one from another post-secondary library.
 Not all films are available in usable formats, or for educational screenings, but we will do our best to locate a copy and get it to you.

 For all video requests, please email the Media Technician with the following information: